 NBC family and friends,

-We wanted to let our church family know that we will be suspending all services, gatherings, and events in our buildings through the end of April during Ohio's "Stay at Home" order.
-This means there will be no worship services in our auditorium on April 5, 12, 19, 26, no public Wednesday prayer meetings, no adult, youth, or children’s ministries conducted on our campus.
+We wanted to let our church family know that we will be suspending all services, gatherings, and events in our buildings into May during Ohio's "Stay at Home" order.
+This means there will be no worship services in our auditorium, no public Wednesday prayer meetings, no adult, youth, or children’s ministries conducted on our campus.
 The building will be closed, but please join our online services on Sunday at 9:30 or 11:00 a.m.

 What We Are Doing

-We are suspending all services, gatherings, and events in our buildings through the end of April.
+We are suspending all services, gatherings, and events in our buildings through the end of May.
 This will be reviewed on a regular basis in light of current information and developments.
-This means there will be no worship services in our auditorium on April 5, 12, 19, 26, no public Wednesday prayer meetings, no adult, youth, or children’s ministries conducted on our campus.
+This means there will be no worship services in our auditorium, no public Wednesday prayer meetings, no adult, youth, or children’s ministries conducted on our campus.
 It also means we will suspend building usage for outside groups during that time.
-[UPDATE: This status will be extended through April.
+[UPDATE: This status will be extended into May.
 It remains unclear when it will be safe to resume services in the buildings.]

 We are not closing church operations.
 Ministry will continue.
 If you need assistance, you can call or email the church.

 Because we love God and want to glorify Him.

 The Ohio Department of Health has asked faith-based and community organizations take the following actions:

 - “Implement a plan to hold remote meetings for regular gatherings, including weekly services.”